 Once you use this feature, you must finish a long rest before you can use it again.

-You can cast consult the spirits at will, without expending mana or material components.
+You can cast consult the spirits at will, without expending mana, psi, or material components.

 You gain the services of a spirit that watches over you and protects you from harm.
 Whenever you finish a long rest, you gain the benefits of a death ward spell.
 The spell’s duration is extended to 24 hours.

 You can end spells that hamper you and your allies.
-When you expend mana to cast a spell that restores health, you can simultaneously target the healed creature with dispel magic or restoration even if you do not know the spell.
-You expend mana as normal.
+When you expend mana or psi to cast a spell that restores health, you can simultaneously target the healed creature with dispel magic or restoration even if you do not know the spell.
+You expend mana or psi as normal.

 If the healing spell targets more than one creature, you can use this feature on more than one at the same time, expending one use of it per creature.

-As an action, you create up to four torch-sized lights within 35 meters, making them appear as torches, lanterns, or glowing orbs that hover in the air for the duration.
+As an action, you create up to four torch-sized lights within 20 meters, making them appear as torches, lanterns, or glowing orbs that hover in the air for the duration.
 You can also combine the four lights into one glowing vaguely humanoid form of Medium size.
-Whichever form you choose, each light sheds dim light in a 1.5-meters radius.
+Whichever form you choose, each light sheds dim light in a 1-meter radius.

-As a bonus action on your turn, you can move the lights up to 18 meters to a new spot within 35 meters.
-A light must be within 6 meters of another light created by this spell, and a light winks out if it exceeds the spell’s range.
+As an action, you can move the lights up to 10 meters to a new spot within 20 meters.
+A light must be within 4 meters of another light created by this spell, and a light winks out if it exceeds the spell’s range.

-As an action, you siphon life force to heal your wounds.
-One creature that you can touch or see within 9 meters must succeed on a Fortitude saving throw and automatically succeeds if it doesn’t have a soul.
+As an action, a creature that isn’t a construct or undead that you can touch or see within 5 meters must make a Fortitude saving throw.

-On a failed save, the target takes 1d8 necrotic damage and you gain temporary health equal to half the amount of necrotic damage dealt.
+On a failed save, you siphon its life force to heal your wounds as it takes 1d8 necrotic damage and you gain temporary health equal to half the amount of necrotic damage dealt.

 - Your voice booms up to three times as loud as normal.